See Also: The Last Prophecy - The Cathar Prophecy of 2021

 have been the one anointed at the time of Jesus.

-In the War Scroll, Melchizedek is the 'ELOHIM' of the Jews.
-He is also described as being 'by his strength' the judge of the 'holy ones of God' (i.e. the priests and religious clerics).
+In the War Scroll, Melchizedek is the "Elohim" of the Jews.
+He is also described as being "by his strength" the judge of the "holy ones of God" (i.e. the priests and religious clerics).
 Belial is associated with the spirits that rebelled.
-With the 'gods of justice,' it is said, Melchizedek will defeat Belial, save many from its grasp, and bring final peace.
+With the "gods of justice," it is said, Melchizedek will defeat Belial, save many from its grasp, and bring final peace.
 In the end, the Sons of Light (angels loyal to El) and men of Melchizedek (the Just) will be rewarded.
-Belial is said to have three nets: "fornication, wealth, and pollution of the sanctuary," pointing to a strong environmental duty ("Belial."
+Belial is said to have three ways to entrap followers or nets: "fornication [a reference to extramarital sex], wealth, and pollution of the sanctuary" ("Belial."
 Wikipedia, Wikimedia Foundation, 8 February 2024, https://en.wikipedia.org/wiki/Belial.).

-Melchizedek, king of Salem (the former name of Jerusalem meaning peace), was the high priest of El.
+Melchizedek, king of Salem (the former name of Jerusalem meaning "peace"), was the high priest of El.
 He was better known for having accepted Lot and his tribe as refugees after their rescue from the king of Elam by his uncle Abraham.
-The latter was blessed by Melchizedek in the name of the supreme god, El (Genesis 14), and paid tithe to Melchizedek so he and Lot could settle in his land.
-This sets El and Melchizedek above Yahweh and Abraham, in line with all of the above ("Melchizedek."
+The latter was blessed by Melchizedek in the name of the supreme god, El, and paid tithe to him so he and Lot could settle in his land (Genesis 14).
+This sets El and Melchizedek above Yahweh and Abraham, in line with preceding assertions ("Melchizedek."
 Wikipedia, Wikimedia Foundation, 18 December 2025, https://en.wikipedia.org/wiki/Melchizedek#Genesis_14.).

-When Yahweh through Abraham gave Canaan (modern day Israel and parts of Jordan) to the Israelites in the Covenant of the Pieces, he set in motion a series of events that led to the violent conquest of Canaan and the Levant by Joshua, multiple genocides, and the killing of the last Zedekian king of Jerusalem, Adonizedek ("Covenant of the pieces."
+When Abraham made the claim that Yahweh gave Canaan (modern day Israel and parts of Jordan) to the Israelites in the Covenant of the Pieces, he set in motion a series of events that led to the violent conquest of Canaan and the Levant by Joshua, to multiple genocides, and the killing of the last Zedekian king, Adonizedek, effectively breaking with the Order of Melchizedek, priesthood of the God Most High ("Covenant of the pieces."
 Wikipedia, Wikimedia Foundation, 7 October 2025, https://en.wikipedia.org/wiki/Covenant_of_the_pieces & "Book of Joshua."
 Wikipedia, Wikimedia Foundation, 28 October 2025, https://en.wikipedia.org/wiki/Book_of_Joshua.).

 The Book of Joshua relates the story, starting with destruction of Jericho and continuing with the massacre of 12,000 souls, men and women, and total annihilation of Ai (Canaan), their city, and its king ("Ai (Canaan)."
 Wikipedia, Wikimedia Foundation, 1 November 2025, https://en.wikipedia.org/wiki/Ai_(Canaan).).